PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 ## Steps
 ### 1. Setup the controller:
-Conroller is the machine you will running all the commands from.
+Conroller is the machine where you will be running all the terraform commands.
 Here are the steps to prepare it:

+> Note: It can be one of the machines you are going to use for kubernetes cluster.

 - Login to your controller machine with ssh.
 - Install Terraform (Versoin: 1.1.4).
-Skip if already installed.
+(Skip if already installed)

 		wget -q -O/tmp/terraform.zip https://releases.hashicorp.com/terraform/1.1.4/terraform_1.1.4_linux_amd64.zip
 		unzip -q -d ~/bin /tmp/terraform.zip
 		terraform -v

 	Note: The last command `terraform -v` should return the terraform version.
-If there is any issue checkout the [terraform installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli) as per your environment.
+If there is any issue' checkout the [terraform installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli) as per your environment.

 - Install kubectl: (Skip if already installed):